 - The staffroom and Community Worker office are closed off from the main medical end and have outside access.
 This area includes a large storage cupboard for equipment for health rehabilitation.

 In 2017 the Trust embarked on a project to secure a room which could be transformed into a modern dental clinic.
 Equipment donated by the previous dentist ensured the basis of the project.
 With funding support from a local benefactor and Auckland Council a room was transformed and refurbished and currently Flash Dental Limited is within this space.

 The original cottage has been upgraded and refurbished several times over the intervening years: In 1996 with the assistance a grant from the Ministry of Health, and in 2006 with a grant from the ASB Community Trust.
 Later grants from Auckland Council enabled installation of better access for both foot-traffic and wheel-chair ambulance liaison.

-The cottage is a multi-use facility allowing access to health care for the North Barrier residents and visitors – many of whom arrive by boat.
+The cottage is a multi-use facility allowing access to health care from Aotea Health for the North Barrier residents and visitors – many of whom arrive by boat.
 Primarily it provides a base for the island’s northern Rural Nurse Specialists with the doctor holding a weekly clinic.
 However, like the centre at Claris it is designed such that it can host patients needing observation or transfer.
-It is also used for small group meetings and contains a community renal dialysis machine.
+It is also used for small group meetings.

 The cottage has an inverter and battery system for power generation.
 Solar & LPG gas for hot water, heating and cooking.